hesthub/iac/osx/blog-part2.md

 ```

-The use of handlers in our playbook allows us to create a more clear workflow, making sure that we only execute tasks when neccessary, and only when all pre-requesites have been completed.
+Using handlers in our playbook allows us to create a more explicit workflow, ensuring we only execute tasks when necessary and when all prerequisites for the handler have passed.

 Handlers can also be reused for multiple tasks, allowing us to build our playbooks in a more DRY approach.

-### the files and the templates
+## The files and the templates

 Now that we have our tasks, handlers, and variables set up, let's add some files into the mix.

-In Ansible, files are mainly managed using the "copy" and "template" modules.
-For simple files that don't need any host-dependent data, we can move the files as they are using the "copy" module.
-But when it comes to dynamic files, the "template" module shines.
+Ansible manages files using the `copy` and `template` modules.
+For simple files that don't need any host-dependent data, we can move the files as they are using the `copy` module.
+But the' template' module shines when it comes to dynamic files.

-This module lets us create a new file based on a existing template, that contains variables, loops, conditional logic and more.
+This module lets us create a new file based on an existing template that contains variables, loops, conditional logic, and more.
-We can use this to apply dynamic configuration to our setup, so if we start to run into more complex infrastrucutre, or if we are using one playbook for multiple machines, templating the config is a great way to reuse basic config and sprinkle customizations on top, and allows for a seperation of concern regarding config logic and config data.
+We can use this to apply the dynamic configuration to our setup, so if we start to run into more complex infrastructure or if we are using one playbook for multiple machines, templating the config is a great way to reuse basic config and sprinkle customizations on top, and allows for separation of concern regarding config logic and config data.

-The "template" module uses the Jinja2 templating engine, which is a general templating engine for Python. https://github.com/pallets/jinja/
+The `template` module uses the Jinja2 templating engine, a general templating engine for Python.
+(LINK)

 Here's a quick example of how a template might look.
-Consider a "zshrc" file, and let's template it.
+Consider a `zshrc` file, and let's template it.

 > roles/terminal/templates/zsh.j2